-The American Physical Society has articulated professional standards on the responsibility of authors, but different research groups have differing practices on the assignment of co-authorship and the listing of authors' names in publications.
-The research supervisor has the responsibility to decide what is published, when it is published, and who should be listed as a co-author.
+Different groups have different practices on authorship, and it is up to the research supervisor to decide what is published, when it is published, and who will be given authorship.
 The decision of the research supervisor is final; a student may not independently disseminate research results in any form without the explicit written permission of the research supervisor.